Australian Overland Telegraph Line: Construction

 The South Australian Superintendent of Telegraphs, Charles Todd, was appointed head of the project, and devised a timetable to complete the immense project on schedule.
 Todd had built South Australia's first telegraph line and extended it to Melbourne.
 The contract stipulated a total cost of no more than £128,000 and two years' construction time.
 He divided the route into three sections, each of 600 mi: northern and southern sections to be handled by private contractors, and a central section which would be constructed by his own department.
 The telegraph line would comprise more than 30,000 wrought iron poles, insulators, batteries, wire and other equipment, ordered from England.
-The poles were placed 80 m apart and repeater stations built every 250 km.
+The poles were placed 80 m apart and repeater stations separated by no more than 250 km, a major criterion being year-round availability of water.

 Todd appointed staff to whom the contractors would be responsible: Explorer, John Ross; Surveyor, William Harvey; Overseer of Works, Northern Territory, William McMinn; Sub-Overseer, R. C. Burton; Operators, James Lawrence Stapleton (murdered 1874 at Barrow Creek) and Andrew Howley.
 Surveyors and Overseers, central portion of line: A. T. Woods, Gilbert McMinn, and Richard Randall Knuckey; Overseer, James Beckwith; Sub-Overseers, J. F. Roberts (perhaps J. Le M. F. Roberts), Stephen Jarvis, W. W. Mills, W. Charles Musgrave, and Christopher Giles.

 He assembled a team of men for his central section: surveyors, linesmen, carpenters, labourers and cooks.
 The team left Adelaide with horses, bullocks and carts loaded with provisions and equipment for many weeks.
 The central section would be surveyed by the explorer John Ross and Alfred Giles, his second-in-command.

 The southern section from Port Augusta to Alberga Creek was contracted to Edward Meade Bagot.
 He contracted Benjamin Herschel Babbage to survey the line, and sites at Beltana, Strangways Springs and the Peake were identified as sites for repeater stations.
+Charlotte Waters, just north of the South Australian border in the Northern Territory, was surveyed in 1871 by Gilbert McMinn and Richard Knuckey and a repeater station built in 1872.

 Darwent & Dalwood, who won the contract for the northern section of 600 mi, arrived in Port Darwin aboard SS Omeo in September 1870 with 80 men, 80 draught horses, bullocks, equipment and stores.
 Stephen King Jr. was their surveyor and explorer.